CompLab-StonyBrook/mgproc/README.md

    The general syntax is `\draw[move={f}] (source) to (target);`, where `source` and `target` are the names of the nodes and `f` is the feature triggering movement (e.g. nom, wh, top).
    You can use more complicated tikz constructs as you see fit.
    For movement to intermediate landing sites, you can add `non-final` as a parameter for the draw command.
+   If a subtree undergoes multiple movement steps, the draw commands should be ordered according to the timing of movement.
+   So the first movement step is listed first, then the second, then the third, and so on.

 1. Specifying `foo.linear` by hand can be difficult, but `mgproc` provides a helper for this, too.
    Open a shell and run `python3 -i mgproc.py`.